meroton/docs/blog/2026-09-16-bb-portal/2026-09-16-bb-portal-showcase.md

 The portal can provide a diagnostics endpoint for Prometheus.
-Some of the metrics include the total number of invocations, number of authenticated users, and size/duration of the BEP event handling traffic.
+Some of the metrics include the total number of invocations, number of authenticated users, and size and duration of the BEP event handling traffic.

 ### Tracing

 The portal can be configured to expose an OpenTelemetry OTLP endpoint, enabling tracing that can be consumed by tools like Jaeger.
-The traces grant insight into the database and the portal's HTTP servers.
+The traces grant insight into the database queries and the portal's HTTP servers, making it possible to debug bottlenecks.